lightoj-dev/problem-tutorials/1136/en.md

 Does the pattern make sense now?

 ## Understanding 2
-Previous undestanding is not enough to give you an AC, right.
-Now Lets look at the table a bit differently.
-Now we will add cumulative sum too and replace true/false with zero/one.
+Previous undestanding is not enough to give you an AC, right?
+Now Let's look at the table a bit differently.
+Now we will add cumulative sum too and replace true/false with one/zero.

 | Position at the sequence | Number      | Is divisible by 3 | Cumulative sum over divisibility |
 |--------------------------|-------------|-------------------|----------------------------------|